SkPhilipp/python-sqlite-tasks/README.md

 [![Status: Alpha](https://img.shields.io/badge/status-alpha-red)](https://release-engineers.com/open-source-badges/)

-## Description

-This is a Python package for managing long-lived tasks.
-Task management is done through a shared SQL database used by both producers and consumers of tasks.
+For serious task management on a budget.
+This is a Python library for orchestrating long-lived tasks without requiring any backing infrastructure.
+Tasks are managed by both producers and consumers through a shared SQL database.

+Notable architectural features:

+- Both producers and consumers do not communicate with or amongst each other.
-Neither producers nor consumers are required to be running at all times or are in any way connected to each other.
+- Both producers and consumers do not need to be running at all times.
+- No central broker other than a SQL database is required, which could even be a SQLite file.

 The [demo](demo) package includes an executable task producer and consumer combination sharing a local SQLite database.